Fall 2015 Open Line

 Upcoming Events Worth Watching For

-Roosevelt House has another strong schedule of events for the fall semester, including discussions with the authors of some books that seem to take their topics right out of today’s newspapers. for full details, but here are some of the highlights:
+Roosevelt House has another strong schedule of events for the fall semester, including discussions with the authors of some books that seem to take their topics right out of today’s newspapers.
+Check the website for full details, but here are some of the highlights:

 The RSVPs for the October 6 discussion with Melanne Verveer and Kim Azzarelli on their book Fast Forward: How Women can Achieve Power and Purpose have been so great that we’ve moved it to Kaye Playhouse.